Exponential Utility Function

 Utility function editor in Decision Tree Analyzer with the Exponential Utility Function button highlighted, ready to auto-generate the curve with calculated scaling parameters.

-How Scaling parameters are calculated
+How the scaling parameters are calculated

 Preference unit selector inside the utility function editor with the 0 to 100 scale chosen for the exponential utility examples.

-Specifying Risk Tolerance
+Setting the Risk Tolerance

-The most important parameter in the Exponential Utility function is 'Risk Tolerance'.
-You can directly enter the Risk Tolerance value here, as shown in the following screenshot.
+The key parameter in the exponential utility function is Risk Tolerance.
+You can type the Risk Tolerance value straight in here, as shown in the screenshot below.

 Risk Tolerance input field in the Exponential Utility editor where the user can type R directly to control the concavity of the utility curve.

-If you are completely risk-neutral, your Risk Tolerance value should be infinity.
+If you are completely risk-neutral, your Risk Tolerance should be infinity.
 You can set that by clicking this radio button.

 Risk-neutral utility function plot produced by selecting the infinite Risk Tolerance radio button, yielding a straight line through the payoff range.

-Eliciting Risk Tolerance
+Working out your Risk Tolerance

 Link in the Exponential Utility editor that opens the risk-tolerance elicitation window, offering both the exact and the approximate elicitation methods.